 Pink Shirt Day is probably one of the most recognizable awareness days on the scholastic calendar.
 Students and teachers alike band together, putting on their best pink wear, to put the message out that bullying is not okay in any form.
-I enjoy that people get excited over seeing what pink shirt fashions that might come out and that people get talking about what to do about bullying issues.
+I enjoy that people get excited over seeing what kinds of pink-shirt fashions might come out.
+I also enjoy seeing all the anticipation around leading important anti-bullying work discussions.

-However, as is the case with most awareness days, there's a whole lot of talking and then once the awareness day has passed, the talking and any sort of potential solutions about the problem seems to fade away, as though after the one awareness day, there's not the need to do much about it anymore.
-The problem with most social challenges, as we all know as students and as adults, is that one day doesn't solve all the problems.
+However, as is the case with most awareness days, there's a whole lot of talking and then once the awareness day has passed, the talking and any sort of potential solutions about the problem seems to fade away (as though after the one awareness day, there's not the need to do much about it anymore).
+This is a common problem with most social challenges—both students and adults know that one day doesn't solve all the problems.

 Don't get me wrong.
-Pink Shirt Day - as with every other awareness day that we honor - is important.
+Pink Shirt Day, as with every other awareness day that we honor, is important.
 However, we have to go beyond wearing a particular color or a particular piece of clothing.
-On Twitter right now, it says, "Canadians take a stand against bullying" under the #PinkShirtDay hashtag.
-It is bothersome that we seem to have started to believe that simply by wearing certain clothes and certain colors that's a "stand" against bullying or whatever issue that we're trying to raise awareness about.
+On Twitter right now, it says, "Canadians take a stand against bullying," under the #PinkShirtDay hashtag.
+It is bothersome that we seem to have started to believe that simply wearing certain clothes and certain colors suffices for taking a "stand" against bullying or whatever issue it is that we're trying to raise awareness about.

 I realize that saying that is far easier said than done.
 If you consider the reason why Pink Shirt Day even exists, for instance, the young lad wearing the pink shirt—the inspiration behind Pink Shirt Day—was bullied simply because he was male wearing a color typically associated with the female gender.
-Something so basic as that caused this poor kid to be bullied and started a movement, yet what would have happened if this young boy hadn't been helped by others?
+Something so basic as that caused this poor kid to be bullied and he started a movement, yet what would have happened if this young boy hadn't been helped by others?

 It's awesome that we're talking about bullying on days like Pink Shirt Day, but when does the talk start changing to action?
 When do we actually take all these conversations and try and change what's happening?